by Freya Vajra

 You box yourself into a category (mostly unconsciously) and remain trapped inside your powerlessness.
 It’s society’s fault, it’s mum’s fault, it’s dad’s fault and there’s nothing I can do about it… because deep down I’m bad and wrong and it’s all I deserve.

-By ignoring your vulnerability and hurt places and calling it ’empowerment.
 But it’s not ’empowerment’.
 It’s actually hardness.
 And you’ll probably be triggered by those you see as ‘victims’.

 The gift of (transformed) victimisation is: